 Begin painting in a strategic way.
 Since I am right handed, I always start applying paint on the top left of the image.
 That way- I can rest my hand that is holding the paint brush on the piece without worry of laying it in wet paint.
 This is important since you will create a nicer, straighter – more controlled brush stroke when your hand is resting on the surface, versus floating in mid-air.

-6. I would like to detail the rest of this post, but I need to finish painting the piece before I can.
-I will share that the amount of time to complete what I have done so far is relative to your experience as a painter.
+6. I will share that the amount of time to complete what I have done so far is relative to your experience as a painter.
 The more you paint- the faster you will be.
 The old saying- practice makes perfect is very true!
 I completed what you see done in the photo ABOVE in about one hour and 15 minutes, and that includes painting the dresser (it does exclude drying time.)
-But don’t worry about the time if you are slower than me because it is not a race and in the end- what matters is you creating a beautiful piece. : ) Painting, detailing, waxing…in the end I will have about 2 hours vested in this.
+But don’t worry about the time if you are slower than me because it is not a race and in the end- what matters is you creating a beautiful piece.
+Painting, detailing, waxing…in the end I will have about 2 hours vested in this.
 Again- the more you paint- the faster you will be.
 I have been professionally painting pieces and murals for about 10 years now.

-When I apply the Dark Wax- I often will wear plastic gloves so the stain doesn’t transfer to my hands.
-Some people don’t, but I do. : ) I have a Clear Wax coat first, so the Dark Wax does not “stain” my paint.
-This is really important if using Old White or a lighter color of paint and you do not want that much intensity of darkness. (just a side note- that there are other application ways to apply Dark Wax.
+When I apply the dark wax- sometimes I will wear plastic gloves so the stain doesn’t transfer to my hands.
+I can share (almost 2 years from when I wrote this post originally) that I never wear gloves any more because I am pretty darn neat at doing this. : ) So, like I shared, there is a layer of clear wax on the dresser first and I did this for two reasons.
+One, it prevents the dark wax from “staining ” the paint directly.
+This is really important if using Old White or a lighter color of paint and you do not want that much intensity of darkness. (just a side note- that there are other application ways to apply dark wax.
+And two- the additional layer of clear wax adds more protection.
 I like to think of Dark Wax and the result of it as being very artistic.)

 To read more information about applying Dark Wax, please click HERE.)